 Jessie Kornberg graduated in 2007 from UCLA School of Law, where she was Editor in Chief of the Women's Law Journal and Articles Editor for the Journal of Sexual Orientation Law.
 She holds a B.A. from Columbia University.
 During law school Jessie was the Helena Rubenstein Foundation Fellow at Legal Momentum, the legal defense and education fund for NOW.
 After law school Jessie served as a judicial clerk to the Honorable Jon Phipps McCalla, Chief Judge of the Western District of Tennessee.
 Prior to law school, Jessie worked in homeless family services in New York City and co-authored Homeless in America, Part Two: A Statistical Reader with the Institute for Children and Poverty.
 In 2009, Jessie became Ms. JD's first Executive Director.
 Jessie currently also serves on the American Bar Association's Commission on Women in the Profession and on the Governing Board of California Women Lawyers.
 In 2011, Jessie joined the Los Angeles litigation boutique Bird Marella.
 Jessie has been recognized by The Recorder and Super Lawyers as a “Lawyer on the Fast Track” and “Rising Star,” respectively.
 In 2014, Jessie became the first female CEO and President of Bet Tzedek.

-Janet Wallace is an associate at Adamski Moroski Madden Cumberland & Green LLP in San Luis Obispo, California and faculty member at Cuesta Community College, where she teaches courses on Estate Planning and Administration, Business Organizations, and Legal Technology.
+Janet Wallace co-founded the law firm O'Leary Wallace LLP in San Luis Obispo County, California.
+Janet is a faculty member at Cuesta Community College, where she teaches courses on Estate Planning and Administration, Business Organizations, Introduction to Law, and Legal Technology.
 She received her J.D. from the University of California, Davis, where she served as President of Law Students for the Arts and Research Assistant to Professor Lisa R. Pruitt.
 Janet graduated with highest honors from the University of California, Santa Barbara, with a Bachelor of Arts degree in the History of Art and Architecture.
 Prior to attending law school, Janet was a high school photography teacher, robotics adviser, White House gift wrapper, intern coordinator, office manager, field representative, and art gallery docent.
-In addition to serving as Vice President and co-chair of content for Ms. JD, Janet serves on the Board of Directors of the Women Lawyers Association of San Luis Obispo and as President of the San Luis Obispo County Arts Council.
-She graduated from Leadership San Luis Obispo Class XXII, is a trained $tart $mart facilitator, and produces the newsletter for her local chapter of the American Association of University Women.
+Janet served on the Board of Directors of Ms. JD, the Women Lawyers Association of San Luis Obispo and is Past President of the San Luis Obispo County Arts Council.
+She graduated from Leadership San Luis Obispo Class XXII and is a trained $tart $mart facilitator.
 In 2015, Janet was named one of the Top 20 Under 40 by the San Luis Obispo Tribune and received the inaugural Rising Star Award from the Women Lawyer's Association of SLO.
-Janet and her husband of 11 years are licensed foster parents and craft the perfect basil vodka gimlet (but not one because of the other).
+Janet and her husband of 13 years have one son, Julian, are licensed foster parents, and craft the perfect basil vodka gimlet (but not one because of the other).
 You can find Janet online at her personal blog, www.thisconfettilife.com.
 In her spare time, Janet sleeps.